ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 To register a Signed Statement, the Transparency Service performs the following steps:

-1. **Relying Party authentication:** A Relying Party authenticates with the Transparency Service, to Register Signed Statements.
+1. **Client authentication:** A client application authenticates with the Transparency Service, to Register Signed Statements on behalf of one or more issuers.
 Authentication and authorization is implementation-specific, and out of scope of the SCITT Architecture.
 1. **Issuer Verification:** The Transparency Service MUST perform resolution of the Issuer's identity, which may be different than the Relying Party identity.
   This step may require that the service retrieves the Issuer ID in real-time, or rely on a cache of recent resolutions.